Create Your First Event

 As a host or contributor, before you start your event, you can access the room and do several things.
 You can turn on camera,

 Just access the room and don't click on the Start event button.
 Make sure you have the "Not started yet" label at all times.
 If you click on Start event the notification emails will fire to all your registrants.
 You may find more information about the green room here.

 Create Your Registration Form

 The registration form will help you capture information before the event, during the registration process.
-By default, we require email, first name, and last name.
-You can also add more:
+By default, we require an email address.
+You can also add more fields:

 - Click on "selected fields" to pick other default fields such as city, phone number, address, etc.